Introduction

-A hiatal hernia is where part of the stomach bulges up through the space (called a “hiatus”, meaning a “gap”) in the diaphragm/ abdominal wall where the esophagus normally passes.
+A hiatal hernia is where part of the stomach bulges up through the space (called a “hiatus”, meaning a “gap”) in the diaphragm/abdominal wall where the esophagus normally passes.

-There are two types of hiatal hernias; the sliding type and the fixed type.
+There are two types of hiatal hernias: the sliding type and the fixed type.

-What Causes Hiatal Hernia?
+What Causes a Hiatal Hernia?

 Other contributing factors are frequent coughing (sometimes secondary to smoking), straining due to constipation, or it may simply be hereditary.